PierreMartin/weezrRepo/Roadmap.md

   - Localisation
   - audio
   - video
+  - renew buttons actions in slider
   * Storage in local
+  - Switch for delete all messages in one thread

 - UserInteractions => handle "replies too" in TabNotificationsCenter
 - Query (Apollo ?) => See why we pass many times in some queries (like users)